 Radiology (X-ray) and ultrasound examinations are able to diagnose many conditions within the abdomen and pelvis but do have their limitations.
 Under certain circumstances, a clearer picture of the appearance of the abdomen and pelvis is required.

 A laparoscopy enables the surgeon or gynecologist to directly view the organs of the abdomen and pelvis.

 The laparoscope is a sterile surgical instrument that has special optics that allow small amounts of light to be transmitted effectively.
 Carbon dioxide gas is pumped through a channel in the laparoscope into the abdomen.
 This creates a space within which the surgeon can look or operate.

 A laparoscopy is performed under a general anesthetic.
 A small cut measuring 1 to 2cm is made in or just below the belly-button.
 Through this cut, the laparoscope is gently introduced into the abdomen.

 Additional instruments are often required.
 These are usually introduced via even smaller cuts in the skin above or to the side of the pubic hair.

 Most laparoscopies are performed as part of the investigation of abdominal or pelvic pain.
 The most common illnesses diagnosed through laparoscopy are endometriosis, pelvic inflammatory disease, ectopic pregnancy, ovarian cysts and appendicitis.

-In many cases it is possible to perform operations through the laparoscope itself.
-Most sterilisations today are performed through a laparoscope.
+In many cases, it is possible to perform operations through the laparoscope itself.
+Most sterilizations today are performed through a laparoscope.